Mahanoy Area School District v. B.L.: Background

 Brandi Levy was a ninth-grade student and junior varsity (JV) cheerleader at Mahanoy Area High School, a public secondary school operated by the Mahanoy Area School District, covering the area in and around Mahanoy City in Schuylkill County, Pennsylvania.
 In addition to cheering at football, basketball, and wrestling matches, her obligations as a cheerleader included raising additional funding for the squad from the community.
 As a condition of being a cheerleader, she was required to sign a code of conduct that required squad members to show respect for their teammates, coaches, the school, teachers, and other schools' cheerleaders; the rule also forbade the use of profanity.
 Another rule forbade cheerleaders from posting "negative information" about "cheerleading, cheerleaders or coaches" on the Internet.
 The code had been written by previous cheerleading coaches and approved by the school board.

 Near the end of the 2016–17 academic year, Levy tried out for the next year's cheerleading squad.
 She hoped to make the varsity squad, but the two coaches, both teachers in the district, found her only good enough for the JV squad.
 An eighth-grader at the tryouts, meanwhile, made the varsity squad.

-Centre St. in Mahanoy City, Pennsylvania on which the Cocoa Hut convenience store is located.